barbarakkk/Jobstalker2/backend/RAILWAY.md

-# Railway Deployment Guide for JobStalker2 - Force Deploy
+# Railway Deployment Guide for JobStalker2 - Docker Fix

 ## Project Structure
 This is a **Python FastAPI backend** with the following structure: